Our Curriculum Vision

 Our curriculum is driven by our vision statement “Let Every Light Shine”

-There is planned progression in knowledge and skills within and across subjects.
+There is planned progression in knowledge within and across subjects.

 Our learning is woven into exciting, engaging and challenging topics which give learning a context and a purpose.